This document describes the utility "ADASEL".

 AB(1) >= 10 => numerical comparison

-USERID < '*adatst ' => string comparison
+USER < '*adatst ' => string comparison

 SESSNUM != 2 => numerical comparison

-if the value formats do not match a runtime error is thrown
+If the value formats do not match a runtime error is thrown

-if two fields are compared, a numerical comparison is attempted first, if it fails a string comparison will occur
+If two fields are compared, a numerical comparison is attempted first, if it fails a string comparison will occur

 EQUAL